Joint Learning of Blind Super-Resolution and Crack Segmentation for Realistic Degraded Images: Experimental Results

-Each SR image is evaluated with PSNR and SSIM~\cite{bib:SSIM}.
-Each segmentation image is evaluated with Intersect of Union (IoU).
+{\bf Evaluation Metrics:} Each SR image is evaluated with Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Measure (SSIM)~\cite{bib:SSIM}.
+Each segmentation image is evaluated with IoU.
 While IoU is computed in a binarized image, the output of CSBSR is a segmentation image in which each pixel has a probability of being a crack or not a crack.
 Since IoU differs depending on a threshold for binarization, the threshold for each method is determined so that the mean IoU over all test images is maximized.
 This maximized IoU is called IoU$_{max}$.
-For evaluation independently of thresholding, IoUs are averaged over thresholds (AIU~\cite{bib:Yang2020}).
-While IoU is a major metric for segmentation, it is inappropriate for evaluating fine thin cracks because a slight displacement makes IoU significantly small even if the structures of ground-truth and estimated cracks are almost similar.
-For appropriately evaluating such similar cracks, 95\% Hausdorff Distance (HD95)~\cite{bib:code_hd95} is employed.
+For evaluation independently of thresholding, IoUs are averaged over thresholds (AIU)~\cite{bib:Yang2020}.
+While IoU is a major metric for segmentation, it is inappropriate for evaluating fine thin cracks because a slight displacement makes IoU significantly small even if the structures of GT and estimated cracks are almost similar.
+For appropriately evaluating such similar cracks,HD95~\cite{bib:code_hd95} is employed.
 As with IoU, the HD95 threshold for each method is also determined so that the mean HD95 over all test images is minimized.
 This minimized HD95 is called HD95$_{min}$.
 For evaluation independently of thresholding, HD95s are also averaged over thresholds.
 This averaged HD95 is called AHD95.

-\subsubsection{Comparison with SOTA segmentation methods}
+\subsubsection{Comparison with SoTA segmentation methods}

-For comparative experiments, 1,695 HR test images in the Khanhha dataset are degraded to their LR images in the same manner as training image generation.
+\\ For comparative experiments, 1,695 HR test images in the Khanhha dataset are degraded to their LR images in the same manner as training image generation.